AidaPaul/service_registry/Architecture.md

 We looked at the architecture and possible implementations.
 We need to implement a BDD rest-assured like test framework.
-There are vaious bugs in my post code that needs resovling Lets discuss how we can use S3 as a consistent data base We need to add data base storgage and persistence to our code We think that there should be another test service that goes with service_register to test it.
+There are vaious bugs in my post code that needs resovling There is further work on update functionality that is required User authentication should ideally be implemented Pagination for the calls should be implemented.
+Lets discuss how we can use S3 as a consistent data base We need to add data base storgage and persistence to our code We think that there should be another test service that goes with service_register to test it.